MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M03_L06_Deploying_Docker_containers_to_Azure_App_Service_web_apps.md

 8. Click on **Save and Run** and wait for the pipeline to execute successfully.

     > **Note**: The deployment may take a few minutes to complete.

-    > **Important**: If you receive the error message "TF402455: Pushes to this branch are not permitted; you must use a pull request to update this branch.", you need to uncheck the "Require a minimum number of reviewers" Branch protection rule enabled in the previous labs.
+    > **Important**: If you receive the error message "TF402455: Pushes to this branch are not permitted; you must use a pull request to update this branch.", you need to uncheck the "Require a minimum number of reviewers" Branch protection rule and/or "Build Validation" policy enabled in the previous labs.

     The CD definition consists of the following tasks:
     - **Resources**: It downloads the repository files that will be used in the following tasks.